WHO moves to update COVID-19 guidance after 'great news' in drug study

 “WHO will coordinate a meta-analysis to increase our overall understanding of this intervention.
 WHO clinical guidance will be updated to reflect how and when the drug should be used in COVID-19,” the agency added.

+“(It) has already long been used in South Korean hospitals to treat patients with different inflammation,” Jeong Eun-kyeong, head of Korea Centers for Disease Control and Prevention (KCDC).

+“But some experts have warned of the drug not only reducing the inflammatory response in patients, but also the immune system and may trigger side effects.
+KCDC is discussing the use of it for COVID-19 patients.”

-Reporting by Michael Shields and Stephanie Ulmer-Nebehay, writing by John Miller; Editing by Muralikumar Anantharaman and Michael Perry
+Reporting by Michael Shields and Stephanie Ulmer-Nebehay, writing by John Miller; Additional reporting by Sangmi Cha in Seoul; Editing by Muralikumar Anantharaman, Michael Perry and Giles Elgood